 New College Lectures

 In 1986 the College set up a Trust to conduct an annual series of public lectures.
 This resulted in the formation of the New College Lectures.
 Each New College lecturer is asked to take up some important issue or aspect of contemporary society and to comment on it from the standpoint of their Christian faith and professional expertise.
 These lectures have become an important public event and have attracted large interest and generated much discussion.
-The 2012 New College Lectures were presented by Professor James K.A.
-Smith from Calvin College in the USA.

 Many of the New College Lectures have been published in a variety of ways.